Monday, July 6, 2026

 Frequently Asked Questions

 Normal IV infusion rates depend on the fluid and clinical indication.
 Maintenance IV fluids are typically 75–125 mL/hour for adults.
 Bolus fluids for resuscitation can be administered much faster (e.g., 500–1000 mL over 15–30 minutes).
-Always follow the prescriber's order.
+Always follow the prescriber order and institutional infusion policies.

 Dose rate = Concentration (mg/mL) × Rate (mL/hour).
 First calculate concentration: mg/mL = Drug amount in mg / Bag volume in mL.
 Then multiply by the pump rate to get mg/hour.
-Use Mode C (Drug Dose Rate) in this calculator for mg/hour, mcg/min, and mcg/kg/min automatically.
+Use Mode C (Drug Dose Rate) for mg/hour, mcg/min, and mcg/kg/min automatically.

 Infusion rate is expressed in mL/hour and is the setting used on electronic infusion pumps.
-Drip rate is expressed in drops/minute (gtt/min) and is used when administering IV fluids by gravity with a manual IV administration set, counted against a clock or timing device.
+Drip rate is expressed in drops/minute (gtt/min) and is used when administering IV fluids by gravity with a manual IV administration set counted against a clock.